 Research into leadership has revealed that leadership styles (for managers) and leadership preferences (for employees) are gendered and that early socialisation has an influence on work styles and work satisfaction.
 In that, women expressed rejection of blokish women because they demonstrated masculine communication and behavioural styles, and the data indicates that women face double standards.
 In other words, if women demonstrate traditional feminine characteristics such as empathy and relationship building they are seen as soft leaders and not suitable to be good managers.
 However, if they are too tough then they are perceived as masculine and blokish, and thus undesirable for a leader.

 This summary of findings shows that women face obstacles due to masculine habitus where women are expected to behave like men to succeed in a man’s world, however, when they do embrace those characteristics then they face resentment from their female colleagues.
 Thus, the situation for women in public relations in England can be described s ‘catch 22’, as they face obstacles towards full recognition and professional achievements at all levels.

-The full report can be downloaded here and a literature review (1982-2019) can be found here.
+The literature review (1982-2019) can be found here.
 The research is currently being extended to Spain, France, Portugal, Croatia, Georgia, Brazil, USA and Canada.